BaselAlbadish/Object-detection-application/README.md

 # Object-detection-application
-this application has Authentication with fingerprint AI model for object detection
+this application has Authentication with fingerprint and AI model for object detection